deors/workshop-pipelines/readme.md

 To complete the wizard, create the first administrator user.
 Take note of the user and password as it will be required to login into Jenkins from now on.
 I strongly recommend to not use typical passwords as `admin`, `adminadmin`, or `12345` as some King Roland would do.

 Once the Jenkins setup wizard finishes the initial configuration, there are few other plugins that will be used in the pipeline.
 To install them, click on the `Manage Jenkins` left menu option and next click on the `Plugins` center menu option (under `System Configuration` section).
-Click on the `Available plugins` left menu option, search iteratively for each one of the plugins, click the selection checkbox and then when ready push the `Install` button.
+Click on the `Available plugins` left menu option, search iteratively for each one of the plugins, click on the selection checkbox and then when ready push the `Install` button.
 The required plugins are:

 - `Kubernetes`
+- `Kubernetes CLI`
 - `Pipeline Utility Steps`
 - `JaCoCo`
 - `OWASP Dependency-Check`